-The Refrigerator & Freezer – First I remove any magnets, calendars, & shopping lists.
-I fill a sink with soapy water (dish soap in water) and wipe down all the surfaces – front, sides and the top of the refrigerator, with a clean rag.
+First, it’s a good idea to remove any magnets, calendars, & shopping lists.
+I fill a sink with soapy water (dish soap in warm water) and wipe down all the surfaces – front, sides and the top of the refrigerator, with a clean rag.

-I use baking soda and a scrub pad to clean up the handles and any other tough marks.
+I use baking soda and a scrub pad to clean the handles and any other tough marks.
 Baking soda is a natural product and is a great all purpose cleaner and gentle cleanser.

 I empty out the inside of the refrigerator, and I mean everything.
-While doing this I throw out things that need to be thrown out, things that I won’t use anymore, etc.
+While doing this I throw out any expired food or things that I won’t use anymore.

 I wash all of the drawers and shelves with clean soapy water (dish soap and water).
-I also wipe off all the sides, ceiling, and base of the refrigerator & freezer.
+I also use a clean cloth to wipe off the sides, ceiling, and base of the refrigerator & freezer.

-Put only the items you want to keep back in your freezer.
-Take your time and now is a great opportunity to re-organize if you want, use baskets, baking sheets lined with shelving paper on your shelves for easy clean up, etc. I love an organized fridge.
+Put back only the items you want to keep.
+Take your time.
+Now is a great time to re-organize if you want, use baskets, baking sheets lined with shelving paper on your shelves for easy clean up, etc. I love an organized fridge.

 Okay, honestly I do clean my fridge & freezer frequently, but this is the “deep cleaning”.

-Pantry Door – I wipe down the door, door creases, the molding around the door, and the top ledge above the door with soapy water.
-For those tough spots, I use baking soda and a scrub pad to clean those up.
-Places like the door handle, around the door handle, and those nooks and crannies in the door.
+I wipe down the door, door creases, the molding around the door, and the top ledge above the door with soapy water.
+For those tough spots, I use baking soda and a scrub pad.
+Don’t forget the door handle, around the door handle, and those nooks and crannies in the door.

-Cobwebs & Dust – I have a dust mop on an extendable pole.
-I go around my kitchen and get all of the ceiling creases, corners, the tops of windows, etc and remove any cobwebs and dust from my kitchen.
+I have a telescoping duster to clean the high spots in my home.
+I go around my kitchen and get all of the ceiling creases, corners of walls, the tops of windows, etc, and remove any cobwebs and dust from my kitchen.
 This works great for the ceiling fan as well.

-Baseboards, Walls, and Window Ledges/Molding – I wipe all of these up with a bucket of soapy water.
-You’ll be amazed at how much food around your table and the food scraps that actually hit your kitchen walls.
-I’m not really sure how that happens since my kids are teenagers and not little any more.
+I wipe all of these up with a bucket of warm soapy water.
+You’ll be amazed at the dirty spots around your table and the food scraps that actually hit your kitchen walls.
+I’m not really sure how that happens since my kids are teenagers and not little anymore.

-Chairs & Bar Stools – I wipe all of these down with a bucket of soapy water as well.
+I wipe all of these down with a bucket of soapy water as well.
 I wipe the entire chair and bar stool.
 There are all kinds of fingermarks in all kinds of places on those chair rails.
-Plus there is the collected dust behind the rails on the chairs, and the under rails of the chair.
+Plus there is collected dust behind the rails on the chairs, and the under rails of the chair.

-Light Fixtures, Outlets, and Light Switch Plates – Using a bucket of soapy water, I wiped down my light fixture.
-Mine is hard to come apart so I do the best I can wiping them down.
-Otherwise I recommend removing the light bulb and glass, washing the glass and replacing all when dry.
+Using a bucket of soapy water, I wipe down my light fixture.
+Mine is hard to get apart so I do the best I can wipe them down.
+Otherwise, I recommend removing the light bulb and glass, washing the glass, and replacing all when dry.
 I also wipe down all of the outlets and light switch plates.
-They tend to collect fingerprints as well as the grease cooking particles over time.
+They tend to collect fingerprints as well as grease cooking particles over time.
 You could remove these, wash them in your sink, and then replace them as well if you like.

-Windows – I am excited to share a chemical free way that cleans your windows and leave them streak-free!
+I am excited to share a chemical-free way to clean your windows and leave them streak-free!
 It’s one of the best ways I have found to clean windows.
 I use 2 microfiber cloths and water – that’s it!
-The first cloth is the one I dip in the water and ring out.
-I then wipe the entire window down with this cloth.
+The first cloth is the one I dip in the clean water and ring out.
+I then wipe the entire window down with this damp cloth.
 The second cloth is completely dry and I use this cloth to wipe up the water.
 I am so pleased with the results.

 (Thanks Dad for sharing these special clothes with me – it was definitely worth the purchase.)
 You can find these cloths here – Moja Works Window Cleaning Cloths

-Cleaning Your Oven – I have a self cleaning oven but it doesn’t get the window clean.
-Here is is a link to my tutorial on cleaning my oven window and you can use this method to clean your whole oven if you do not have a self cleaning oven.
+I have a self-cleaning oven but it doesn’t get the window clean.
+Here is a link to my tutorial on cleaning my oven window you can use this method to clean your whole oven if you do not have a self-cleaning oven.
 How To Clean Your Oven.

 Oven Racks – Here is a link to cleaning your oven racks.